brown-liu/Computer_Vision_Theory/CV_A2Z.md

 <a>Video Ref : https://www.youtube.com/watch?v=nvg0L0c0iPI&t=24997s</a>
+<h4>till today, oct2020 .
+ONLY SSD AND YOYO can detect object after looking only once!</h4>
 <h1>The Viola_johns Algorithm</h1>
 <p>Includes training & detection(same as training and prediction)
 This algorithm is designed to detect frontal faces.